What’s the Fed doing in response to the COVID-19 crisis? What more could it do?

 On the monetary policy front, there’s not a lot left.
 The Fed could cut interest rates below zero—essentially charging a fee for any bank that puts money on deposit at the Fed.
 Several other central banks have moved to negative rates, but the Fed has said it probably won’t.
 The Fed also could increase its purchases of long-term Treasury debt and mortgage-backed securities to push long-term interest rates down, but those rates already are very low.

-Still, as Ben Bernanke and Janet Yellen, both former Fed chairs and now our colleagues at the Hutchins Center, outlined recently in the Financial Times, there are a few more things the Fed could do:
+Still, as Ben Bernanke and Janet Yellen, both former Fed chairs and now our colleagues at the Hutchins Center, outlined recently in the Financial Times, there is more that the Fed could do.

 - Restart the Term Auction Facility, an alternative to the discount window.
 “Many banks were reluctant to borrow at the discount window out of fear that their borrowing would become known and would be erroneously taken as a sign of financial weakness,” the Fed said.
 Under the TAF, the Fed auctioned 28-day and, later, 84-day loans to U.S. and foreign banks in generally sound condition.
 “The TAF enabled the Federal Reserve to provide term funds to a broader range of counterparties and against a broader range of collateral than it could through open market operations.
 As a result, the TAF helped promote the distribution of liquidity when unsecured bank funding markets were under stress.
 It also provided access to term credit without the stigma that had been associated with use of the discount window.”
 Discount window borrowing peaked at a little more than $100 billion during the crisis; TAF borrowing at $450 billion.

-- Restart other lending programs, such as the Term-Asset Secured Lending Facility (TALF).
+- Restart other lending programs, such as the Term Asset-Backed Securities Loan Facility (TALF).
 Through this facility, the Fed supported lending to households and small businesses by lending to holders of asset-backed securities collateralized by recently made or new loans to consumers and small businesses.
 As with the CPFF, the Fed probably would need some capital from Treasury or Congress to do this.

 - Follow other central banks with what’s known as a “funding for lending” scheme, essentially offering banks greater access to very cheap, longer-term loans if they, in turn, increase their lending to small and medium-sized businesses and households.

-Note: This post will be updated throughout the ongoing coronavirus pandemic.